attack68/rateslib/docs/source/u_fixings.rst

 DefaultFixingsLoader
 ----------------------

-The :class:`~rateslib.data.loader.DefaultFixingsLoader` can be populated with fixings data in **two** ways.
+The :class:`~rateslib.data.loader.DefaultFixingsLoader` provides a way for a user to load fixings directly into *rateslib*.
+Data can be populated in one of **two** ways.
 Either,

+1) Manually, with Python objects, using the :meth:`~rateslib.data.loader._BaseFixingsLoader.add` method.
+This is often used for simple examples.

-1) From a datafile stored as a CSV.
+2) From a datafile stored as a CSV.
 This must have a particular template format.

-2) Manually, with Python objects, using the :meth:`~rateslib.data.loader._BaseFixingsLoader.add` method.

 Let's demonstrate the CSV method.
 Create a CSV in the required date-string format in the current working directory.